Eghosa-Dataguy/Chocolate-Sales-SQL-Project/README.md

 # Chocolate-Sales-SQL-Project
-A hands-on SQL project focused on exploring chocolate sales data and solving business problems  through data analysis, aggregation, joins, subqueries, and advanced SQL techniques.
-# 🍫 30 Days Data Analytics Challenge – Day 3: Chocolate Sales SQL Project
+Conducted a comprehensive SQL analysis of a chocolate retail dataset using Microsoft SQL Server Management Studio (SSMS), examining sales trends, product performance, customer purchasing patterns, and store revenue across various business dimensions.

+## Table Of Content

 ## 📌 Project Overview

-This project is part of my **30 Days Data Analytics Challenge**, where I continuously build and improve my data analytics skills through practical projects.

-For Day 3, I worked with a **Chocolate Sales Dataset** to strengthen my SQL querying skills and apply core database concepts to solve real-world business questions.
+This project represents a real-world business intelligence analysis for a chocolate retail company.
+Using SQL, I addressed 20 business questions that required applying key database concepts, including joins, aggregate functions, subqueries, and data filtering techniques.I worked with this **Chocolate Sales Dataset** to strengthen my SQL querying skills and apply core database concepts to solve more real-world business questions.

-The project focuses on analyzing sales performance, customer behavior, product trends, and store performance using SQL.
+The purpose of the analysis was to extract valuable business insights and support data-driven decision-making in areas such as:

+* Revenue and profit trends
+* Top-performing products, brands, and stores
+* Customer segmentation by loyalty status and gender
+* Geographic performance across cities and countries

 ---

 ## 🎯 Project Objectives